sealingtech/kubernetes_training/docs/Docker.md

 6. Open your web browser and browse to http://student<#>.kubernetes.lab/ and you should see apache serving from your container.

 ## Building MariaDB container.
 For the database, we will simply pull from Docker hub already made images instead of building our own container.
-The benefit to doing this is they are maintained inside and Docker hub and they generally have options made available to set.
+The benefit to doing this is they are maintained inside and the Docker hub generally has options made available to set.
 The options are set as environment variables and then scripts are used to configure the container accordingly.
 You can see the options available here: https://hub.docker.com/_/mariadb/

 1.  cd over to our db folder in the files we downloaded